adshhzy/VIPSS/ReadMe.md

 2. -l: optional argument.
 Followed by a float number indicating the lambda which balances the energy (see the paper for details).
 Default 0 (exact interpolation), you should set and tune this number according to your inputs.

 3. -s: optional argument.
-If -w is included in the command line, the program output the surface (predicted_surface.obj).

-4. -v: optional argument.
 Followed by a unsigned integer number indicating the number of voxels in each dimension for the implicit surfacing.
-Default 100, you should set this according to your inputs, you can check the triangulated result in predicted_surface.obj by turn on -s option
+Only If -s is included in the command line, the program would output the surface ([input file name]_surface.obj).
+We recomment using 100 for a default value, and you should set this according to your inputs and the precision of the output.
+Notices that the surfacing algorithm takes quite a long time for surfacing the zero-level set, and it depends on the resolution and the shape of the zero-level set.

-5. -o: optional argument. followed by the path of the output path. output_file_path is a path to the folder for generating output files.
+4. -o: optional argument. followed by the path of the output path. output_file_path is a path to the folder for generating output files.
 Default the folder of the input file.

-An example is placed at data folder for testing:
+Some examples have been placed at data folder for testing:
-1. $./vipss -i ../data/hand_ok/input.xyz -l 0 -s -v 200
+1. $./vipss -i ../data/hand_ok/input.xyz -l 0 -s 200
+2. $./vipss -i ../data/walrus/input.xyz -l 0.003 -s 100

-The program will generate the predict normal in predicted_normal.ply
+The program will generate the predicted normal in [input file name]_normal.ply.

-We are still reconstructing and optimizing the code from the original research code, thus some details in the paper has not been fully reproduced.
-A more compact and friendly version with visualization code and more examples will be updated soon.
+If -s is included in the command line, the program will generate the surface as the zero-level set of the solved implicit function ([input file name]_surface.obj).

+For further questions about the code and the paper, please contact Zhiyang Huang at adshhzy@gmail.com or zhiyang.huang@wustl.edu (might be invalid after he graduated).
+You can also contact Prof. Tao Ju at taoju@wustl.edu.